tesujimath/docker-wordpress/README.md

 [official docker WordPress images](https://github.com/docker-library/wordpress), and which I'm hoping will be superseded by something from that project.

+It also supports sending email, using msmtp.
+Simply mount your `msmtprc` into the container at `/etc/msmtprc`.

 When this container is started for the first time, it performs the following steps:

 1. download and unpack WordPress